MoonPoet/xaprb-src/content/blog/2014/time-series-database.md

 A time-series database should be:

-* Distributed by design --- no bolt-on clustering or sharding.
+* Distributed by design---no bolt-on clustering or sharding.
 Automatic data distribution, automatic query distribution.
 Fault-tolerant and highly available, with built-in replication and automatic failover.
 I think by this point we should all understand what it means for a database to be natively distributed.
 There are several good examples of databases that do it sensibly, and little of this should need to be novel.
 * Send the query to the data, don't bring the data to the query.
 This is a restatement of "automatic query distribution."
 Queries may touch many gigabytes or terabytes of data, so moving it across the network is not scalable.
 * Efficient per-node so it is capable of running at large scale without requiring thousands of servers.
 * Able to take advantage of powerful hardware: PCIe flash storage, lots of RAM, many CPU cores.
 This rules out single-writer systems.